craine-io/safetypin-cloud/README.md

 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

-## License
+## License and Editions

-SafetyPin OSS is available under a dual license model:
+SafetyPin is available in multiple editions to suit different needs:

+### SafetyPin OSS Edition
-1. AGPL v3.0 for non-commercial use
+- Licensed under AGPL v3.0 for non-commercial use
-2. Commercial license for commercial use
+- Includes all core SFTP and file transfer functionality
+- Self-hosted on your own infrastructure
+- No usage limits for servers or storage

-See the LICENSE file for details.
+- See [LICENSE](./LICENSE) file for full details

+### SafetyPin Cloud Edition (Commercial)
+- Requires a paid commercial license
+- Includes all OSS features plus:
+  - Billing and subscription management
+  - Advanced security features
+  - Multi-tenant capabilities
+  - Premium support
+- Usage based on subscription plan

+### SafetyPin Enterprise Edition (Commercial)
+- Custom commercial licensing
+- Includes all Cloud features plus:
+  - Custom deployment options
+  - Advanced compliance features
+  - Enterprise-grade support
+  - Custom integrations

+For commercial licensing inquiries, please contact Craine Technology Labs at contact@crainetech.com

+### Feature Flags

+SafetyPin uses a feature flag system to manage edition-specific features.
+See the [Feature Flags Documentation](./docs/feature-flags.md) for more information.